Ramingo93/PythonAutomated/README.md

 # Python Setup and package manager

-Very simple Python batch files to automate the setup of virtual environment, extracting the requirements file, prepare a main temaplate code, ...
+Very simple batch file to automate the Python setup of virtual environment, extraction of the requirements file, prepare a main temaplate code, ...

 ## Managing files